hyf-project5/hyfer/README.API-DESIGN.md

    - [x] NA.

 - **Teacher** 2) ➜ I want to be able to add a new class.
-This automagically adds the entire ordered curriculum as we know it (from the module sequence numbers).
+This automagically adds the entire ordered curriculum as we know it (from the module sequence numbers, i.e. HTML/css = 1001, Js 1 = 2001, Js 2 = 2002 etc.).

 	- [ ] `POST /classes`
 	⇧ `{ className: 'class5', [startingDate: 2017-04-12] }` // modules = default, not needed.